Whiteknight/ParserObjects/docs/expression_example.md

 }
 ```

-A number in the expression grammar is a number token, transformed into an integer representation:
+A number in the expression grammar is a Number token, transformed into an integer representation:

 ```csharp
 var number = Token(TokenType.Number).Transform(t => int.Parse(t.Value));